As a parent, we know you have specific concerns about your student. Here are some of the most frequently asked questions from parents.

 My student is having trouble with study skills and test-taking.
 Is there a place on campus where students can go for help?

 There are plenty of academic support services available on campus.

 Is my student’s personal property insured anywhere on campus (their room or storage)?

 Lake Forest College does not insure and is not responsible for loss or damage from any cause to the personal property of students.
-Students are encouraged to explore insurance coverage with their family insurance agent or with National Student Services, a company that specializes in insuring the personal property of students living in residence halls, off-campus houses and on off-campus programs.
+Students are encouraged to explore insurance coverage with their family insurance agent or with National Student Services, a company that specializes in insuring the personal property of students living in residence halls, off-campus houses, and off-campus programs.

 The Office of Residence Life invites you to contact us with additional questions about our residence life program.
 Please call 847-735-6232 or email email@example.com